+Empower Generation's learners are given many choices to support and supplement instruction.
 Empower Generations computers have access to the Internet.
 The school works diligently to protect our learners from inappropriate content.
 The Empower Generations staff work closely in training our learners as to the appropriate use of the Internet.
 Before using the Internet, parents and learners should read the following "Network Use Guidelines."
 All parents and learners must also sign a Student & Parent/Guardian Network Responsibility Contract.